rashmiNimesha/canPay-passenger/README.md

 Features

 - Fast and secure digital payments for passengers
-- Payment through QR code scan for easy and contactless payments
+- Payment through QR code scan for easy and contactless payments and payments are secured
-- User registration and authentication
+- User registration and authentication through JWT token
 - Trip history and transaction management
 - Real-time fare calculation and payment status
 - Integration with operator and driver modules of canPay